ARTICLE I : Aims and Objectives.

 ARTICLE II: Elections.

-Ballots containing the list of candidates chosen by the Nominating Committee shall be made available to the general membership by email by December 1.
+Ballots containing the list of candidates chosen by the Executive Council and any put into nomination by ASE members shall be made available to the general membership by email by December 1.
+The fact that a Trustee candidate has been put into nomination by a member petition shall not be included in the candidate profiles that accompany the ballot.
 Ballots must be cast no later than December 15.
 In an emergency, the time provisions may be altered by the Executive Council through a two-thirds vote.
 The Executive Secretary shall count the vote and shall certify the result to the members at the annual meeting.
 The newly elected officers shall assume their respective offices at the closing session of the next annual meeting of the Association.

 ARTICLE III: Convention Program.

 The program shall be the responsibility of the President-Elect who will report the theme of the convention at the annual meeting the year before the convention and the tentative program at the spring meeting of the Executive Council.
 It is desirable that the program concentrate upon the exhaustive treatment of a single topic.